SalishSeaCast/tools/docs/index.rst

 * :py:obj:`SalishSeaTools` - a :ref:`collection of Python modules <SalishSeaTools>` that facilitate code reuse across the Salish Sea MEOPAR project

+* :py:obj:`SalishSeaNowcast` - a :ref:`collection of Python modules <SalishSeaNowcastPackage>` associated with running the Salish Sea NEMO model in a daily nowcast/forecast mode

 * :py:obj:`SOGTools` - :ref:`Python functions <SOGTools>` for working with the output of the SOG 1-D model

 * :py:obj:`Marlin` - the :ref:`Salish Sea NEMO svn-hg Maintenance Tool <Marlin>`